-The Yorkshire and Humber Regional Cyber Crime Unit (RCCU) is a small team of Police Officers and Police Staff which is part of a joint working partnership between South Yorkshire, West Yorkshire, North Yorkshire and Humberside Police.
-This regional unit then forms part of a national Prevent network headed by the National Crime Unit.
+The Yorkshire and Humber Regional Cyber Crime Unit (RCCU) is a small team of Police Officers and Police Staff that is part of a joint working partnership between South Yorkshire, West Yorkshire, North Yorkshire and Humberside Police forces.
+The regional unit forms part of a national Prevent network headed by the National Crime Agency.

 Our Prevent team: